texfaq/texfaq.github.io/FAQ-repeatgrf.md

 ---
+title:  Repeated graphics in a document
 section: Graphics
 date: 2014-06-10
 ---

-# Repeated graphics in a document

 A logo or ''watermark'' image, or any other image that is repeated in your document, has the potential to make the processed version of the